chriskrycho/v5.chriskrycho.com/converted/theology/marriage-depression.md

 This is freeing, really.
 You can simply do your best every moment, and trust that God is bigger and greater and capable of doing all you cannot do.
 You can't carry her; don't try.
-Do what you \_can\_ do.
+Do what you _can_ do.

-Love unconditionally--really unconditionally.
+Love unconditionally---really unconditionally.
 Pray like crazy, and all the time.
 Remind your spouse of the gospel: all that God has done on her behalf, all that he is doing in the world, all that he will do in the end.
 Remind him of God's incredible love, poured out on his behalf.